For olim who came despite coronavirus, a different Yom Haatzmaut

 Not being able to celebrate the holiday all together is therefore a little disappointing.

-Tarashandegan explained that growing up she came to Israel a lot and she had always wanted to move.
+Tarashandegan explained that growing up, she came to Israel a lot and had always wanted to move here.
 However, because of the crisis, the process has been more complicated than she expected.

 “I care about being Jewish and I wanted to be where all the Jewish people are.
 So even when things got more difficult and our flight was canceled several times, I didn’t give up and kept calling to find a solution,” she said.